neronotte/Greg.Xrm/src/Greg.Xrm.RoleEditor/README.md

 ## Release 2

-- Possibility to check which roles have a given privilege
+- Possibility to search for roles having a given privilege
 - Possibility to configure auto loading of roles when connection changes
 - Removed notification when applying snippet
 - Possibility to add a privilege to role in bulk